A major international report has found that UK teenagers are falling behind their global peers when it comes to mathematical achievement.

 So brush up on your addition and subtraction skills or learn the multiplication table.
 There are plenty of opportunities to test out your new skills with maths quiz questions on the website to see how you're improving.

-Mr Barton is a maths teacher with a website and one simple aim: to get people to see the fun side to maths.
+Mr Barton is a maths teacher with a website and one simple aim: to get people to see the fun side of maths with his math tutorials.

 As a certified teacher and educator, he understands the need for children to enjoy themselves to get the most out of their education.